-SEATTLE, Wednesday, May 20, 2020 - A recent report by the Washington Traffic Safety Commission (WTSC) found an alarming increase in deadly motorcycle crashes this year in Washington, even while there is far less traffic on roadways because of COVID-19 stay-athome orders.
-In April, over half of statewide traffic deaths were motorcycle riders.
-In early May, eight motorcycle riders died in a single week on Washington roads.
+In 2018, there were 78 motorcycle crash fatalities in Oregon, according to the Oregon Department of Transportation (ODOT).
+And a recent report by the Washington Traffic Safety Commission (WTSC) found an alarming increase in deadly motorcycle crashes this Spring in Washington state, even though there was less traffic on roadways because of COVID-19.
+In April, over half of Washington's statewide traffic deaths were motorcycles riders.